 Recipes using leftover uncooked Easter eggs

-If you like eggs, they make an inexpensive breakfast that will get you through the morning.
-If you don’t like them plain – fried, scrambled, boiled or poached – there are many other ways to employ and enjoy these cheap eats.
+If you like eggs, they make a protein-filled breakfast that will get you through the morning.
+If you don’t like them plain – fried, scrambled, boiled or poached – there are many other ways to employ and enjoy them.

 Quiches and frittatas